Scuffles as Israel readies to demolish Bedouin village - AFP

 Khan al-Ahmar (Palestinian Territories) (AFP) - Scuffles broke out on Wednesday between Israeli authorities and protesters who feared preparations were underway to raze a Bedouin village in a strategic part of the occupied West Bank, despite international calls for a reprieve.

-Protesters, including some waving Palestinian flags, tried to block a bulldozer and scuffled with police at Khan al-Ahmar, east of Jerusalem.
+Protesters, including some waving Palestinian flags, tried to block a bulldozer and scuffled with police at Khan al-Ahmar on the eastern outskirts of Jerusalem.
 Some climbed onto the bulldozer in protest.

-Israeli police said 11 people were arrested.
-Israeli rights group B'Tselem said they included the organisation's own head of field research.
+Israeli rights group B'Tselem said nine people were arrested -- five from the village and four others, including the organisation's own head of field research.

-The incident came after activists said the Israeli military had issued a warrant to the 173 residents of Khan al-Ahmar on Tuesday, authorising soldiers to seize access roads to the village.
+The incident came after activists said the Israeli military had issued a warrant to the 173 residents of Khan al-Ahmar on Tuesday, authorising itself to seize access roads to the village.

 Heavy equipment was seen around the village on Wednesday, prompting speculation a road was being prepared to facilitate its evacuation and demolition.